merge-api/merge-hris-javascript/docs/EmployeesApi.md

 //tokenAuth.apiKeyPrefix = 'Token';

 let apiInstance = new MergeHrisApi.EmployeesApi();
-let authorization = "authorization_example"; // String | Should include 'Bearer ' followed by your production API Key. let xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
+let xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
 let opts = {
   'companyId': "companyId_example", // String | If provided, will only return employees for this company.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created after this datetime.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects created before this datetime.
   'cursor': cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw, // String | The pagination cursor value.
-  'expand': employments,home_location,work_location,manager,team,company, // String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
   'includeRemoteData': true, // Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   'managerId': "managerId_example", // String | If provided, will only return employees for this manager.
   'modifiedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.